 The Foundation supports organizations that respect and promote the independence and individual choice of children and adults with intellectual and developmental disabilities.
 This portfolio focuses on housing, jobs, and early intervention services provided in the most integrated setting appropriate to meet individual needs.

-Independence and integration through disabilities funding
+Promoting independence and integration through disabilities funding

-- The Foundation will consider requests throughout the United States and Israel
+- The Foundation will consider requests throughout the United States and Israel.

-- Applicants outside priority areas will be given consideration for ongoing, innovative programs that can be replicated
+- Applicants outside priority areas will be given consideration for ongoing, innovative programs that can be replicated.

 Physical and Sensory Disabilities (all ages)

 - The Foundation will consider requests from community-based, direct-service providers only in the Foundation’s priority areas: Maryland, Greater Chicago, Northeastern Pennsylvania, Hawaii, and Israel.

 Housing in US and Israel (capital grants for renovation and new construction)

 The Foundation funds safe, deeply affordable, accessible housing integrated into the community.
 Specifically, the Foundation funds scattered-site, independent apartment living (apartments owned by nonprofit housing providers) in the community and small group homes of no more than four people, with each person in his or her own bedroom.
 The Weinberg Foundation has hired a university-affiliated ombudsman to visit Weinberg-funded homes.
 By accepting a grant award from the Weinberg Foundation, the grantee accepts an ombudsman system as part of the Foundation’s ongoing due diligence of its grantees.